 Why Are People On The Lookout For Open Source Alternatives to Jira?

 Jira is a top project management tool, preferred by teams to manage all aspects of each team project.
-But people are looking for open-source alternatives to Jira for several reasons:
+In fact, Jira is used by over 65,000 teams worldwide.
+But sometimes people need to look for open-source alternatives to Jira for several reasons:

 1. Cost